Coastal ecosystems

 Next generation husbandry for resilient coral reef restoration in Hawaiʻi

-Integrating social and cultural considerations into planning and community-based monitoring to reach marine conservation goals
+Integrating local, traditional considerations into planning and public-based monitoring to reach marine conservation goals

-Research Projects 2022-2024 PRINCIPAL INVESTIGATOR: Mehana Vaughan Co-INVESTIGATOR: Meghan Tait PI-CASC Graduate Scholar: Kapono Gaughen Communities and marine ecosystems around the world are facing increasing impacts from climate change, including rising sea levels, intensifying storms, and degradation of coral reefs ...
+Research Projects 2022-2024 PRINCIPAL INVESTIGATOR: Mehana Vaughan Co-INVESTIGATOR: Meghan Tait PI-CASC Graduate Scholar: Kapono Gaughen Local populations and marine ecosystems around the world are facing increasing impacts from global warming, including rising sea levels, intensifying storms, and degradation of coral ...